palewire/palewire/README.md

 :----------- | :------------
 [muckrockbot](https://github.com/palewire/muckrockbot)|A Twitter bot that posts the latest public records requests filed and completed at muckrock.com|
 [lapl-photo-collection-bot](https://github.com/palewire/lapl-photo-collection-bot)|A Twitter bot that posts photographs from the Los Angeles Public Library’s digital collection|
-[sanborn-maps-bot](https://github.com/palewire/sanborn-maps-bot)|Posts random images from the Library of Congress collection of Sanborn Fire Insurance Company maps
+[sanborn-maps-bot](https://github.com/palewire/sanborn-maps-bot)|A Twitter bot that posts random images from the Library of Congress collection of Sanborn Fire Insurance Company maps

 ## Data